-If you love Australia and love the natural world; if you appreciate outdoor adventures then you’ll like the Grampians in Victoria.
+If you love Australia and love the natural world and if you appreciate outdoor adventures then you’ll like the Grampians in Victoria.
 During this trip, we discovered many wonderful things to do in Grampians and places to see and photograph.

 Second is the kangaroo hopping along the road in front of us for 20 minutes.
 That was just so hilarious and so Australian.